adw222/CaBagE-manuscript/README.md

 ## On-target Read Quantification

-## Repeat Copy Number Distribution Histogram
+## Repeat Copy Number Distribution Histogram and Gonetype Estimation

 For CaBaGE targets containing short tandem repeats, the repeat copy number can be quantified with